Funding for public events - our grant scheme

-The Public Engagement Innovation Grant Scheme was introduced to give financial support for the delivery of a range of pathology-related events throughout the UK.
+The Public Engagement Innovation Grant Scheme provides financial support for the delivery of pathology-related activities and events in the UK.
 Grants of up to £1,000 are available for individuals or organisations who wish to develop pathology-related public engagement activities or events.

 The Innovation Grant Scheme aims to:

 - inspire innovative and creative pathology related public engagement projects and activities